About User Interface Sounds in Chicago Bikes

 I suspect this Tremontane user was annoyed by the sound effects when using it in an office setting.
 Maybe s/he will see value in the sound effects when riding a bike later on — maybe not — but a 2-star review is hardly warranted here for a feature that could end up saving somebody's life.

 Lastly, I run a small software company called Urban Apps.
 It pays the bills so I can take the time to think about design decisions like this.
-If you found this posting helpful at all, I would really appreciate it if you would check out my Apps on the iTunes App Store.
+If you found this page helpful at all, I would really appreciate it if you would check out my Apps on the iTunes App Store.